1uked/nlp-crypto/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Adjust settings in `config.py` as needed (e.g., API keys, blockchain node URLs).
+3. Adjust settings in `config.py` as needed (e.g., API keys, blockchain node URLs for BNB and Avalanche).

-# Usage
+## Usage

-1. **Natural Language Interface**: Users can type commands like “Send 0.1 BNB to Alice” or “Check my balance” or “Schedule 1 BNB to Bob tomorrow at 3pm.”
+1. **Natural Language Interface**: Users can type commands like:
+   - "Send 0.1 BNB to Alice"
+   - "Check my balance on Avalanche"
+   - "Schedule 1 AVAX to Bob tomorrow at 3pm."
 2. **AI Chat**: The backend’s Eliza-like interface allows you to ask general questions or chain commands.
-3. **Aliases**: You can set an alias for a wallet address once, and then refer to that alias in future commands.
+3. **Aliases**: You can set an alias for a wallet address once and then refer to that alias in future commands.

-# Running the Backend
+## Running the Backend

 1. From the `backend` directory (with your virtual environment activated), run:
    ```bash
    uvicorn server:app --reload
    ```
-2. The server typically starts on http\://localhost:3000 (or whichever port is configured).
+2. The backend server will typically run on [http://localhost:8000](http://localhost:8000).

-# Running the Frontend
+## Running the Frontend

 1. Navigate to the `frontend` folder:
    ```bash